-Something like a in b <- a.
-Without any surrounding information, a will produce the identifier reference a.
-Similarly, b will create a reference.
+An identifier reference points to a variable like a in b <- a.
+Without any surrounding code, a will produce the identifier reference a.
+Similarly, b will create a reference (although it will be an identifier definition which adds even more information).

 interface IdentifierReference {